grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 <!-- INTERACTIVE page intro.md START -->

-# Get started with Grafana Alerting - Part 2
+# Get started with Grafana Alerting - Part 2 of 3

 The Get started with Grafana Alerting tutorial Part 2 is a continuation of [Get started with Grafana Alerting tutorial Part 1](http://www.grafana.com/tutorials/alerting-get-started/).